 Oak galls, like emerald ash borers, are particularly pervasive in the midwest.
 Unsightly and persistent, these tumor-like growths form in reaction to non-stinging wasps.
 When wasps lay their larvae on the leaves or branches of trees, they release a hormone that causes the tree to grow abnormally and enshroud the wasp eggs.

-Unfortunately, there isn’t much of a cure for oak galls besides removing the infected branches.
-However, trees can be treated to prevent future oak gall formation.
+While oak gall treatment won’t immediately remove existing galls treatment will prevent new gall growth.
+Over a two-year period after treatment, we have seen galls hollow out and fall off the oak tree.
 The procedure involves a trunk injection and must be administered by a licensed applicator.
 Most plant health care providers will be licensed to perform the procedure.

 Oak gall injections can protect your tree from gall formation for up to two years.
 Since the injection requires regular reapplication, your bi-annual appointment is a great time to also ask your provider for a general tree assessment, during which they can evaluate the general state of your trees and answer any questions you may have.